rizwanalimondal/IT-Helpdesk-LLM/README.md

   * Small batch size
   * Multiple epochs for stability

+### Model Artifacts and Version Control

+Trained model artifacts are intentionally excluded from version control due to GitHub file size limits and standard machine learning repository practices.
+The model is generated locally by running the training script, and the repository focuses on providing a reproducible training, inference, and deployment pipeline.

 ### Model Choice Rationale

 `distilgpt2` was selected due to hardware constraints.
 The training pipeline is **model-agnostic** and can be scaled to larger instruction-tuned models (such as LLaMA or Mistral) using LoRA or QLoRA on GPU-backed systems.